maxcheung1996/bcms/README.md

 CREATE TABLE User (
     id INTEGER PRIMARY KEY AUTOINCREMENT,
     username TEXT UNIQUE NOT NULL,
-    password_hash TEXT NOT NULL,
-    salt TEXT NOT NULL,
-    role TEXT NOT NULL,
+    password_hash TEXT NOT NULL,     -- Plain text in development salt TEXT NOT NULL,              -- Empty in development role TEXT NOT NULL,
     is_active INTEGER NOT NULL DEFAULT 1,
     created_at INTEGER NOT NULL,